oVirt/ovirt-site/source/feature/spice-proxy.html.md

 ### Detailed Description

+There are three places where to set the SPICE proxy up:

+*   Global Configuration
+*   Cluster (overrides the global configuration)
+*   VM Pool (overrides global configuration and cluster configuration)

 #### Global Configuration

-Currently, the only possibility to define a SPICE proxy is using the engine-config tool globally for the whole application.
+The engine-config tool is used to globally configure the SPICE proxy for the whole application.
 Example:

       engine-config -s SpiceProxyDefault=someProxy